dlbrush/fantasy-bball-assistant/README.md

 - Turnovers
 - Points

-This feature makes a simple projection for the player's team performance for a total week based on each player's per-game statistics in each category, multiplied by the number of games they play in that week based on the schedule data we get from the API.
+This feature makes a simple projection for the player's team performance for a total week based on each player's per-game statistics in each category, multiplied by the number of games they play in that week in the schedule data we get from the API.
 It displays the total team stats as well as the stats for all individual players.
-It also shows the total number of games played by each player and their schedule and opponents for the week.
+It also shows the total number of games played by each player, and their schedule and opponents for the week.

 ![Example player projection](static/images/example-grid.png)

-On page load, this feature makes a projection for the team the user has chosen to get projections for for the current week based on the current date.
+On page load, this feature makes a projection for the team the user has chosen for the current week based on the current date.
 If the user would like to get projections for a different week, the user can choose a date from the top of the page.
 This is useful when the user is looking ahead to next week's matchup.

 The user can also view projections for an opposing team if they would like to predict how they would fare in a matchup with that team.
-The user needs to manually build their opponent's team using the team builder (accessible from their team's page), but once they've done that the projection works the same as for their own team.
+The user needs to manually build their opponent's team using the opponent team builder (accessible from their team's page), but once they've done that the projection works the same as for their own team.
 This allows the user to potentially see how they need to adjust their team to win a matchup.

 #### How it works
 #### Getting a projection for a team:
 1. Get each player's per-game statistics and the schedule for their team from the API.
 2. Using the schedule data, determine how many games the player is playing in the current week.
 3. Multiply the per-game statistics by the number of games to get their total statistics for the week.
-4. Repeat for each player and add all statistics into a total. (**Note:** Total FG% and FT% are calculated based on total projected FG and FT makes and attempts for each player, not just on their average season-long percentages from the API.
+4. Repeat for each player and add all statistics into a total. (**Note:** Total FG% and FT% are calculated based on total projected FG and FT makes and attempts for all players, not just on their average season-long percentages from the API.
 This allows the projections to account for the volume of shots taken by each player.
 A player shooting 90% but only taking 3 shots per game won't impact your team's FG% much!
 This tool tries to account for that.)
-5. Map the total onto the total statistics table for the team by matching the statistic abbreviation contained in the ID of the cells in the table.
+5. Map the total onto the total statistics table for the team by matching the stat in the object to the statistic abbreviation contained in the ID of the cells in the table.
-6. Clear the stat and schedule tables for the team on the page (this should be in the HTML).
-Then, for each player, create a row with their player information in both tables.
+6. Clear the stat and schedule tables for the team on the page (these tables should already exist in the HTML).
+Then, for each player, create a row containing their player information in both tables.
-7. Fill the schedule table with each player's scheduled games by showing their opponent's team initals on each date if a game is scheduled.
-If it is an away game, add an @ in front of their opponent's team initials.
+7. Fill the schedule table with each player's scheduled games by showing their opponent's team initals in the cell for the column of each date that a game is scheduled.
+If it is an away game, add an @ in front of the opponent team initials.
-8. Get inidividual player totals by calling `getPlayerTotals` for each player on the team, and then map these stats to the player stats table.
+8. Get individual player totals by calling `getPlayerTotals` for each player on the team, and then map these stats to the player stats table in each player's row.

 #### Flow of the team projection view:
 1. [Get player data](#standard-player-data-flow).
 2. On page load:
-    1. Get the team ID from the URL of the route.
+    1. Get the user's team ID from the URL of the route.
     2. Get the list of player IDs associated with the team ID from the database by calling `getUserTeamPlayerIds`.
-    3. Make an array of player data objects from just the user's team IDs.
+    3. Make an array of player data objects from just the player IDs associated with the user's team.
     4. Get today's date and populate the schedule grid with the dates of the entire current week.
     5. Display projections for the current week for the user's team (following the above process).
 3. When the user picks an opposing team:
     1. Get the opposing team ID from the value of the select input for the opponent's team.
-    2. Show the opponent team schedule and stat tables, and reveal the switch to toggle to viewing them.
+    2. Show the opponent team schedule and stat tables, and reveal the switch that allows the user to toggle to viewing the opponent's stats and schedule.
     3. Get the opponent team name and associated player IDs from the database using `getOpponentData`.
-    4. Change the team name above the opponent team table to the name of the opponent's team.
+    4. Change the team name above the opponent team table to the `name` property of the opponent's team.
-    5. Change the link to edit the opposing team to the route for the team ID chosen.
+    5. Change the href of the anchor button to edit the opposing team to the route for the team ID of the opposing team chosen.
     6. Get player data objects for all players on the oppponent's team.
     7. Display projections for the week of the date in the date input for the user's team (following the above process).
 4. When the user changes the date: